Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 In this task, you will apply the active Information barrier policies and check their application status.

-1. From the left Navigation Pane, expand the Information Barrier and select Policy Application.
+1. From the left Navigation Pane, expand the Information Barrier and select **Policy application**.

     ![](../media/lab13-image27.png)

-1. On the Policy Application page, click on Apply All Policies.
+1. On the Policy Application page, click on **Apply all policies**.

      ![](../media/lab13-image28.png)